iamjoshuacharles/alx-low_level_programming/0x00-hello_world/README.md

-This C program prints Programming is like building a multilingual puzzle, followed by a new line
+a program that prints with proper grammar, but the outcome is a piece of art,